Summit Station (Greenland)

-Summit Camp, also known as Summit Station, is a year-round staffed research station near the apex of the Greenland ice sheet.
+Summit Station, formerly Summit Camp, is a year-round staffed research station near the apex of the Greenland ice sheet.
 The station is located at 3216 m above sea level.

-The population of the station is typically five in wintertime and reaches a maximum of 38 in the summer.
+The population of the station is typically five in wintertime and up to 52 in the summer, with berthing for 53 as of August 2026.
 The station is operated by the United States National Science Foundation through the logistical-support contractor Battelle Arctic Research Operations (Battelle ARO).
 A permit from the Danish Polar Center (Dansk Polarcenter) under the auspices of the Government of Greenland (Kalaallit Nunaanni Inatsisartut) is required to visit the station.

 Geography

 The station is located approximately 360 km from the east coast of Greenland, 500 km from the west coast (at Saattut, Uummannaq), and 200 km north-northeast of the historical ice sheet station Eismitte.
 The closest town is Ittoqqortoormiit, 460 km east-southeast of the station.
 The station, however, is not part of the Sermersooq municipality but falls within the bounds of the Northeast Greenland National Park.

 Summit Station consists of the Station Operations Facility (communications and galley), Mobile Science Facility, Atmospheric Watch Observatory, Berthing Module, Summit Mobile Garage, and supporting structures.

 The surface elevation at Summit Station has increased at an average of 1.9 cm per year over the period 2008–2018.
 Accumulation is the single largest factor in elevation change.